 It’s healthy to use (apparent) symmetry to spark an idea, e.g. “That’s a creative marketing campaign, maybe we could try something similar.”

-It’s unhealthy to see symmetry were it doesn’t exist, then build a straw man to fuel self-loathing.
+It’s unhealthy to see symmetry where it doesn’t exist, then build a straw man to fuel self-loathing.
 Like Erica.
 And me.
 And almost every “successful” person I know.
-I have a feeling those others simply haven’t admitted it to me.

 Erica isn’t special because she has misplaced feelings, she’s special because she’s willing to stand up and admit it in public, in order to help everyone suffering under the same delusion.